Difference Between Guinea Pig and Hamster

 Based on my years of experience with guinea pigs and raising three girl piggies myself, I have never regretted a single moment.
 I got so committed to them that I decided to start GuineaDad.
 You can imagine how much love and emotional support I get from guinea pigs.

-Last thing I want to tell everyone is to do enough research about the pets before adopting them.
+The last thing I want to tell everyone is to do enough research about the pets before adopting them.
 They totally deserve all the time and work!

 You can find more information about guinea pigs and hamsters below, along with the infographics.
 Enjoy!

 There are a bunch of differences when it comes to hamsters and guinea pigs.
-Although they are both related in a way, they are like distant distant distant distant cousins.
-They are both parts of the Rodentia order, but guinea pigs are from the genus Cavia family while hamsters belong to the Cricetinae family.
+Although they are both related in a way, they are like distant, distant, distant, distant cousins.
+They are both parts of the Rodentia order, but guinea pigs are from the genus Cavia family, while hamsters belong to the Cricetinae family.

 SIZE and WEIGHT - Size is another major difference.
 It’s pretty obvious that guinea pigs are a few times larger than hamsters.
 A guinea pig is around the size of a large potato and weighs 1.5-2.6 pounds while a hamster is the size of a strawberry and only weighs 1-10 ounces.

 FEET and HANDS and TAILS - Guinea pigs have 4 feet and no tail while hamsters have 2 hands, 2 feet, and a tail.
 Guinea pigs are mainly on all fours and never use their front paws to hold things the way hamsters do.
 Hamsters tend to sit up on their hind legs and hold seeds in their hands to chew on.
+Guinea pig feet are sensitive, so it’s best to provide guinea pig fleece lining in their habitats and where they play.

 ACTIVITY - Guinea pigs are more day active, but really only take short naps equaling 4 hours total.
 Hamsters are more nocturnal, so you may not want to keep them in your room if you have a squeaky running wheel.